 1. Siamese

-The Siamese cat, originally from Thailand (formerly Siam), has been a favorite since the 19th century.
-Known for its striking “points” of color on its ears, face, paws, and tail, this breed comes in varieties that range from the apple-headed, stocky body type to a more slender, large-headed form.
-They are famous for their vocal nature and intelligence, which were humorously depicted in Disney’s Lady and the Tramp.
-Some Siamese cats retain a unique kink in their tails—a trait often seen in street cats in Thailand.
+The Siamese cat, which comes from Thailand (formerly known as Siam), has been liked since the 19th century.
+Notable for their “points” of color on the ears, face, paws, and tail, this breed has an apple-headed and stocky body type and a slender, large-headed morph.
+They are famous for their vocal nature and intelligence, humorously depicted in Disney’s Lady and the Tramp.
+Some Siamese cats have a peculiar kink in their tails, a feature often seen in street cats in Thailand.

 Breed Overview: